DelroyBrown28/Plush-Plants-final/README.md

 ### Features

-I went for a green theme throughtout with bit of Yellow added here and there.
-I've placed buttons and links in appropriate places for ase of use.
+I went for a green theme throughtout with bits of Yellow added here and there.
+I've placed buttons and links in appropriate places for ease of use.

 #### Landing page